The mountains are calling!

 We had to start this list with the tallest mountain in the British Isles, ‘The Ben’ as it’s affectionately named locally is the tallest mountain test you can take on in the UK.
 Near the small town of Fort William, Ben Nevis understandably attracts a lot of tourists.
 Most walkers tackle the ‘easier’ Mountain Track up the mountain, starting at Glen Nevis.
 There are other routes up the Ben, and experienced climbers are often attracted to the ‘North Face’, which is one of the highest cliffs in the UK.
 The summit of Ben Nevis is approximately 1345m above sea level.

-Try it yourself: Walks on and around Ben Nevis
+Try it yourself: Ben Nevis Routes

 The most popular mountain in the UK, Snowdon is the highest In Wales & England and attracts more visitors than any other mountain, well over 585,000 each year.
 There are a number of well-worn tracks to reach the summit of Snowdon, with the Llanberis Path being the most popular.
 Its popularity means that through summer, this mountain is very busy and with a railway to the top, and a visitor centre on the summit – it maybe doesn’t have the traditional summit feel that some of the mountains on this list have.
 That being said, you have to climb Snowdon at least once, as the view from the top was recently voted the most spectacular view in the UK.